adamcharnock/lightbus/README.md

 **AMQP suitability** - I’ve heard rumours of RabbitMQ being unstable under heavy load.
 Is this still true?
 Is it a concern?
 Are there alternative AMQP brokers?
-Also, are there reasons AMQP wouldn’t be suitable?
+Also, are there other reasons AMQP wouldn’t be suitable?

 **Demand** - Is there demand for a project such as this?
 Do others encounter these pain points?
 If not, why not?

 **Collaborators** - Currently it is just me, @adamcharnock.
 These things are more sustainable with multiple people.
-See below…
+See below.

 **Microservices** - I am uncertain of the suitability of broker-based message transport for microservice architectures.
 In particular, I’ve seen